-Under the no-action alternative, no new construction or new training activities associated with the Marine Corps relocation to Guam would occur in Tinian, and the Marine Corps would not meet training needs and requirements in support of the proposed action.
-The purpose and need for training in Tinian as described in Chapter 1 would not be met.
+Under the no-action alternative, Marine Corps units would remain in Japan and not conduct additional training on Tinian.
+No construction, dredging, training, or operations associated with the military relocation would occur and the Marine Corps would not meet readiness, mission and international treaty obligations.
 Existing operations on Tinian would continue.
-Therefore, the no-action alternative would have no impacts to geologic resources.
+Therefore, the no-action alternative would not have significant impacts to geologic resources.